Key Steps to Successfully Implement New Technology

 Asking about the vendor’s track record with your specific problem is crucial.
 “Give me case studies or examples that worked,” says Kelly Dowell.
 Understanding how the technology has solved challenges like yours can give you confidence in its effectiveness.

-JP Sanieski from Northeast Group recommends defining your business requirements clearly before diving into feature comparisons.
+JP Sanieski from East End Group recommends defining your business requirements clearly before diving into feature comparisons.
 "Focus on needs over features," he suggests.
 "Create a comprehensive list of your current system's accomplishments and use that as your evaluation framework."

 Katie Magoon from People Solutions Center recommends focusing on integration and support: "Lead with questions like, ‘Do you have an Open API?’ and ‘What does your client onboarding process include?’”
 This ensures the software will work seamlessly with your existing systems and that you'll have the right support during and after implementation.